sbrina-h/Countdown-Program-Python/README.md

 Python script that counts down 10 seconds then plays alarm.wav file.

-Exercise from Automate the Boring Stuff by Al Sweigart
+Exercise from Automate the Boring Stuff with Python by Al Sweigart